jdavifranco/moviealikemobile/README.md

 ## 🌟 About This Project

-As a movie enthusiast, I've always found the search and recommendation features in mainstream streaming apps to be surprisingly limited.
-It felt like a solved problem, but finding a movie based on a specific director, production company, or even a nuanced combination of genres was often impossible.
+As a movie enthusiast, I've always been curious about how recommendation and search systems work under the hood.
+I noticed that many streaming apps, while great for browsing, often lack the deep, specific filtering I was looking for—like finding films from a particular production company or combining niche genres.

-`MovieAlike` is my answer to that problem.
-It started as a personal challenge: to build the movie discovery tool I always wanted and, in the process, to take a project from a simple idea all the way to a published app on the Google Play Store.
-This repository documents that journey and the engineering decisions behind it.
+This project started as a way to explore that problem.
+I wanted to build a movie discovery tool that was more granular and powerful, and also use it as a practical exercise to take an app from concept to production on the Google Play Store.
+It's been a fantastic learning experience in building a full-stack mobile application, and this repository serves as a log of that journey and the architectural choices made along the way.

 ---